-The Best Face Mask for Air Travel Out of California in 2021
+The Best Face Mask for Air Travel Out of California in 2022

-Planning a trip from California to another country or state this summer?
+Planning a trip from California to another country or state this winter?
 While COVID-19 has taken away some of the spontaneity of daily life, air travel is still doable and enjoyable with the right gear and the proper planning ahead.
 Here is everything you need to know to make your trip both safe and fun.

 Throughout the pandemic, recommendations and mandates have been adjusted as per the situation.
 However, 3 safe practices have been consistent.
 These are frequent hand cleaning, physical distancing and wearing face masks.
 While all three practices have proven themselves, hand sanitizing and physical distancing are not always possible, especially in airports and airplanes, which makes our selection of an effective face mask that much more critical.

-What are the 4 makings of a good air travel face mask?
+What are the makings of a good air travel face mask?

 Airplane passenger cabins are confined spaces shared by strangers.
 This increases your risk of catching COVID-19 and other diseases.
 So, what should we look for in a mask for flights and what are the makings of the best face mask for air travel?
-There are 4 main points to consider when looking for the best travel mask for you:
+There are 5 main points to consider when looking for the best travel mask for you:

 While the CDC’s guidelines require everyone to wear masks during flights, not everyone on the plane does this consistently or well.
 Incorrect mask positioning, poor mask selection, overusing disposable masks and mask removal could all put you at risk of catching COVID-19 from other passengers.

-2. Air quality: Air quality in the passenger cabin is comprised of 3 components: the number of people with COVID-19 on the plane and how crowded the passenger cabin is, the fresh air introduced from the outside of the plane into the passenger cabin and the filtered air coming from the planes’ filtration system.
+Air quality in the passenger cabin is comprised of 3 components: the number of people with COVID-19 on the plane and how crowded the passenger cabin is, the fresh air introduced from the outside of the plane into the passenger cabin and the filtered air coming from the planes’ filtration system.

 Bear in mind that even the best aircraft HEPA filtration systems require several minutes to cover the entire volume of air on the plane, meaning there is always air that is unfiltered at any given moment.
 Also, these filtration systems are not working at full capacity before takeoff and after landing.
 This shifts the responsibility for your protection to you, through your mask selection.

 When we use masks for a short amount of time, we can put up with some degree of discomfort.
 However, selecting a mask for a long flight requires different standards.
 Keeping your mask on in the passenger cabin is important.
 Choosing a mask that is comfortable enough to keep on is key.
 Look for a mask that is breathable, comfortable and provides a good, snug fit.

-The third line of protection of the SonoMask Pro™ is that it auto-cleans itself so that it does not get contaminated like standard disposable masks no matter how long your trip takes.
-And because the mask doesn’t become contaminated, you only really need to wash it as needed if it becomes dirty or stained.
+These properties also reduce the growth of odor-causing bacteria, keeping the mask smelling fresh even after long-haul flights.
+And because your mask stays clean, you only really need to wash it as needed if it becomes dirty or stained.
 With the SonoMask™ Pro you get high-protection and low-maintenance!

 You may have heard of maskne by now – the pimples, skin breakouts and other skin irritations caused by long hours of mask-wearing, even among individuals who have never met a zit in their lives prior to the pandemic.
-Sitting on an airplane for many hours with your mask constantly on can get you to your destination with less-than-ideal skin.
+Sitting on an airplane for many hours with your rough plastic disposable mask constantly creating friction against your skin can get you to your destination with less-than-ideal skin.
 But acne caused by masks, or maskne, doesn’t have to be a given.
-In fact, the zinc in the SonoMask™ Pro’s fabric has been tested and proven to eliminate acne-causing bacteria with 99.999999% efficacy.
+In fact, the fabric in the SonoMask Pro is so soft that even after a long flight your skin will not hold a grudge.